stac-utils/stac-check/docs/index.rst

       -l, --links              Validate links for format and response.
       -a, --assets             Validate assets for format and response.
       -m, --max-depth INTEGER  Maximum depth to traverse when recursing.
 Omit this argument to get full recursion.
 Ignored if `recursive == False`.
       -r, --recursive          Recursively validate all related stac objects.
+      --no-assets-urls         Disables the opening of href links when validating assets (enabled by default).
+      --header KEY VALUE       HTTP header to include in the requests.
+Can be used multiple times.
       --help                   Show this message and exit.
+Show this message and exit.

 Examples
 ~~~~~~~~